Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

 \begin{large} \textbf{\myfont Discussion} \end{large}

 \Cref{fig:Switching_multiple_devices} reveals that RF-assisted switching enhancement is observed for both positive and negative delays $\tau$ between the RF and DC pulses.
 The enhancement for $\tau < 0$ can be expected because the overlap between the RF and DC pulses can result in the net applied voltage exceeding $V_\mathrm{DC}$ in an interval of the combined RF+DC waveform.
 However, the RF-enhanced switching in the $\tau \ge 0$ regime is surprising.
 This latter regime is also important from a practical point of view because the combined RF+DC waveform voltage never exceeds $V_\mathrm{DC}$, leading to enhanced switching without extra stress on the junction.
 From another angle, introduction of an RF pulse allows one to reduce the DC pulse duration $t_\mathrm{DC}$ for a targeted switching probability compared to the DC-only protocol.
-Since longer DC write pulses are known to stress the MTJ barrier oxide and reduce device endurance \cite{amara2012, gapihan2012}, the RF+DC switching protocol in the $\tau \ge 0$ regime studied here is expected to enhance STT-MRAM endurance.
+Since longer DC write pulses are known to stress the MTJ barrier oxide and reduce device endurance \cite{amara2012, gapihan2012, wang_different_2014}, the RF+DC switching protocol in the $\tau \ge 0$ regime studied here is expected to enhance STT-MRAM endurance.
+Prior studies of STT-MRAM reported a nearly order-of-magnitude improvement in the MgO write cycles before the dielectric breakdown when $t_\mathrm{DC}$ was reduced from $10$\,ns to $5$\,ns \cite{wang_different_2014}.

-The maximum RF pulse amplitude used in this study, $V_\mathrm{RF} = 0.195$\,V, is much smaller than the DC write pulse amplitude $\sim 1$\,V. Therefore, in the $\tau \ge 0$ regime, this small-amplitude RF assist does not diminish device endurance and only marginally increases the write energy while increasing the switching probability.
-This makes RF assist at $\tau = 0$ a viable strategy for an improved STT-MRAM write protocol.